RameezY/reading-notes/learned_so_far.md

 There are different code editors with different features that may serve different purposes.
 A terminal is

 ## Git
+GIT is a version control system that allows you to have mirrored repositories.

 ### Table of Contents
 * [Reading Notes Home](README.md)